 - Strategy C: Responding to negative reviews and featured positive reviews

-Thorough Walkthrough that Work
+Thorough walkthrough that works

-Step 1: Audit Your Current Listings
+Step 1: Audit your current listings

-Step 2: Standardise Your Business Information
+Step 2: Standardise your business information

 - Create a master document with your canonical business information: